 Spring is a good time of year to focus on motorcycle safety.
 More motorcyclists will head out on the road in the spring and summer months and unfortunately, this means more collisions.
-Odessa Car Accident Lawyer, Childs Bishop & White, are providing the following tips so motorcyclists stay safe.
+Odessa motorcycle accident lawyer, Childs Bishop & White, are providing the following tips so motorcyclists stay safe.

 Tips for Car Drivers